Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/REFERENTIAL-INTEGRITY.md

 ## Processing a PUT Request

-With respect to a document's references and descriptors, there validation process is essentially the same as described in the POST section.
+With respect to a document's references and descriptors, the validation process is essentially the same as described in the POST section.

+### Cascading Referential Id Changes

 But what about updates to a natural key in the document, when the document is referenced by other documents?
 By default, these updates are only allowed on a